Types of Stone Flooring for Your Home

 Cons of Granite Flooring

 • Granite flooring requires proper support.
-If any tinny alleys or bumps present on subflooring, it can cause granite tiles to easily crack.
+If any tinny alleys or bumps are present on subflooring, it can cause granite tiles to easily crack.

 Read More: Resilient Flooring & its Types with Benefits